ShaunOchenduszko/COVID-19-Dashboard/README.md

 Use Plotly.js and Leaflet.js to build interactive charts for the dashboard

  - Create a Date Drop-Down using data from the date route
+     - This drop-down will control the data for the map

  - Map with Markers using data from the date route
      - Using Cases, Deaths, Case Per 100, Death Per 100, Vaccination Percentage, Unemployment, and Population

  - Create a State Drop-Down using data from the state route
+     - This drop-down will control the data for the graphs below

  - Create a Line Graph of Cases over Time